oldschoolgg/obdocs/FAQ.md

 ##### How do I create a godsword?
 Example: `+create Bandos godsword` - note it requires you have the required Smithing level.
 You can pay another player to make it for you, if you wish.

-##### Can I pay a fee to have the bot make my Dragonfire Ward/Shield or Spectral/Arcane/Elysian/Blessed Spirirt Sheild for me?
+##### Can I pay a fee to have the bot make my Dragonfire Ward/Shield or Spectral/Arcane/Elysian/Blessed Spirirt Shield for me?
-No. If you have the constitutent pieces of those items, but lack the required Smithing or Prayer levels, you cannot pay a fee to have them made.
-You can pay another player with the required levels to make it for you, if you wish.
+No. However, you can pay another player with the required levels to make it for you.
+You can look for someone to do it for you in the [support server.](https://www.discord.gg/ob)

 ##### How do I search for specific items in my bank?
 You can use `+bank --search=name` to search for items in your bank, for example, to see all dragon items in your bank, you could do: `+b --search=dragon`.